vladfatu/project-continuous-control-udacity/Report.md

 \
 I changed it so that at each time step, all experiences from all agents are added to the replay buffer and the local Actor and Critic networks are updated once using a sample from the replay buffer.
 \
 Another change I needed to make was to the noise.
-In the Udacity agent, Ornsetein-Uhlenbeck noise is added to the actor policy as this helps with exploration in physical environments that have momentum.
+In the Udacity agent, Ornsetein-Uhlenbeck noise is added to action space as this helps with exploration in physical environments that have momentum.
 No complicated changes were required, I just needed to make sure noise was generated separately for each agent.

 - #### Network architecture